ankitects/anki-manual/src/platform/windows/startup-issues.md

 ## Antivirus/firewall software

 Third-party software on your machine may prevent Anki from loading.
-You can try adding an exception to Anki, or temporarily disabling your antivirus/firewall to see if it helps.
+You can try adding an exception for Anki, or temporarily disabling your antivirus/firewall to see if it helps.

 ## Admin access